 -

-Economic Diversification: Beyond finance, tourism (luxury and eco-tourism), medical services (Doctors Hospital Cayman Islands), and technology (Cayman Enterprise City’s SEZ) drive GDP growth.
+Economic Diversification: Beyond finance, tourism (luxury and eco-tourism), medical services (Doctors Hospital Cayman Islands), and technology (Cayman Enterprise City’s Special Economic Zones) drive GDP growth.

 3. Special Economic Zones: Fast-Track Your Business